Rapid Simulations of Halo and Subhalo Clustering: Results

 \subsection{Halo and subhalo clustering}

-The spatial distribution of the simulated halos and subhalos is important, since this determines the clustering of galaxies after a subhalo abundance matching, in addition to the number statistics and the galaxies assignment to halos.\\ The simulated halos are clustered according to the procedure in PINOCCHIO and their clustering properties have been well tested.
-In \cite{pinocchio2017} it is shown (in figure 6) that the halo power spectrum of PINOCCHIO agrees well with that from an N-body simulation for around $k < 0.5$.
-Above that, meaning on even smaller scales, the power spectrum tends to be underestimated by PINOCCHIO.
+The spatial distribution of the simulated halos and subhalos is important, since this determines the clustering of galaxies after a subhalo abundance matching, in addition to the number statistics and the galaxies' assignment to halos.\\ The simulated halos are clustered according to the procedure in \texttt{PINOCCHIO} and their clustering properties have been well tested.
+In \cite{pinocchio2017} it is shown (in figure 6) that the halo power spectrum of \texttt{PINOCCHIO} agrees well with that from an N-body simulation for around $k < 0.5$.
+Above that, meaning on even smaller scales, the power spectrum tends to be underestimated by \texttt{PINOCCHIO}.
 By consequence, the two-point correlation function of halos is underestimated on small scales.
-Small-scale clustering is predicted better by PINOCCHIO if the mass cut for halos is at a larger number of simulation particles per halo, as shown in \cite{pinocchio2017}.
-Note that we set the minimum number of particles per halo to a relatively low value in order to simulate sufficiently small halos in a large enough volume.\\ While PINOCCHIO does not track substructure after a merger and therefore does not resolve subhalos, we now have subhalos from the merger tree.
+Small-scale clustering is predicted better by \texttt{PINOCCHIO} if the mass cut for halos is at a larger number of simulation particles per halo, as shown in \cite{pinocchio2017}.
+Note that we set the minimum number of particles per halo to a relatively low value in order to simulate sufficiently small halos in a large enough volume.\\ While \texttt{PINOCCHIO} does not track substructure after a merger and therefore does not resolve subhalos, we now have subhalos from the merger tree.
 The correlation function for the subhalos alone and therefore the total halo and subhalo clustering depends on how the subhalos are distributed within their hosts.
 Since we do not have spatial resolution within the halos, we place the surviving subhalos according to a distribution that we sample.
 In our case, this is given by a random angular distribution and a density profile for the radial distance from the centre of the host.
-The simulations used for all the figures in this section have a box size of 200 Mpc/h and 1024$^3$ simulation particles.
-We use Corrfunc \cite{Corrfunc_2019, Corrfunc_2020} to calculate all the halo and subhalo two-point correlation functions shown for both simulations.
+The simulations used for the figures in this section have a box size of 200 Mpc/h and 1024$^3$ simulation particles, unless stated otherwise.
+We use \texttt{Corrfunc} \cite{Corrfunc_2019, Corrfunc_2020} to calculate all the halo and subhalo two-point correlation functions (2PCF) shown for both simulations.
+Note that we use the subhalo mass from \texttt{ROCKSTAR} in this section.
+Since we consider large mass bins, the inaccuracy of the subhalo masses is less of a problem than for a subhalo mass function, for example.
+Nevertheless, the systematic uncertainty is not negligible, as we will discuss later.